rzhang0716/Data-Science/README.md

 # Personal Information
 - 🌱 I am a Ph.D. in Biochemistry and a master in Statistics
-- :earth_africa: I am continue studing data science related courses online
+- :earth_africa: I have SAS base programming 9.4 certificate and preparing for AWS Cloud Practioner Cerficate now.
 - :zap: I am currently working as a Data Scientist & Biostatistician in Nemours

 - 📫 How to find me: